gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

-When *response.shouldEndSession* is set to false, your extension can try to continue conversation with the user when it has to obtain more information.
+When *response.shouldEndSession* is set to **false**, your extension can try to continue conversation with the user to obtain more information.
 For example, if a user requested, "Order pepperoni pizza", the extension may require additional information such as how many pizzas the user wants to order.
-In this case, it can obtain information for the quantity from the user by responding as follows.
-The dialog engine in the Clova platform combines the user's original request, "Order pepperoni pizza" and required quantity of pizza additionally obtained from the user and returns analysis details, "order two pepperoni pizzas".
+In this case, your extension can request additional information from the user by responding as follows.
+Then, the dialog engine in the Clova platform combines the user's original request, "Order pepperoni pizza" and required quantity of pizza additionally obtained from the user and delivers the final analysis result, "order two pepperoni pizzas".

 {% raw %}
 ```json